Honduran Red Cross: Founding and history

 The Honduran Red Cross was created in 1924 during the Second Civil War.
-During the conflict, a group of people organized to tend to those who had been injured at the site of Tegucigalpa by rebels, following the example set by Henry Dunant during the First World War.
+During the conflict, a group of people organized to tend to those who had been injured by rebels in Tegucigalpa, following the example set by Henry Dunant during the First World War.
 This group of volunteers, which included Carlos Rivas, Delia Becerra, Emma Bonilla, Ernesto López Alleys, Hernán López Alleys, Isolina Guilbert, Luz Becerra, Marine Stair, Marieta Guilbert, Otilia Idiáquez, Roberto Rivas, and Soledad Lozano, among others, became the first to carry the symbol of the Red Cross in Honduras, albeit without a clear leader.
-Later, in 1932, Tiburcio Carias Andino created a national aid committee, designating civil engineer Abraham Williams Caldéron as its president.
+Later, in 1932, Tiburcio Carias Andino created a national aid committee, designating civil engineer Abraham Williams Calderón as its president.
 Williams Caldéron, along with Dr. Enrique Douglas Guilbert, an active member of Rotary International, decided to devise the founding of the Red Cross in Honduras.
 Thus, on August 22, 1934, the first board of directors was elected in a Honduran casino, which was as follows: